stelijahsoftware/marelias-notepad/README.md

 X - Pull any improvements from latest version (single process implemented here https://github.com/gsantner/markor/commit/c5fe529515830dd16ba5dea6e14eadd016b1a1bf); start pulling from current state (see reference in project information; update it when pulling new changes)

 # Naming:
-- do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)
+[h] - do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)
-- Make hinted text have lighter grey colour at new note creation
+[m] - rename to mar-elias notes (see commit "Rename app to notepad2" and "Rename folder from markor to notepad2" (Jul17))
 - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
-[m] - rename to mar-elias notes (see commit "Rename app to notepad2" and "Rename folder from markor to notepad2" (Jul17))

 # Organisation:
-- highlight briefly when going back (see Merge requests on github)
-- show total notes count (+ on folders?)
+- highlight briefly when going back (see Merge requests on github) [h] - show total notes count (+ on folders?)
 [m] - publish to gplay

 # Appearance:
 - darker scrollbars + (make scrollbar in files list always visible, this was previously attempted in commit title "Attempt to change scrollbar color..")
 - make save button bigger (disable auto-save?)
+- Make hinted text have lighter grey colour at new note creation

 ## Commands:
 ./gradlew build --warning-mode all